criteo/vertica-hyperloglog/README.md

  - HllCombine(VARBINARY)

 In the following sections we describe HyperLogLog together with the tweaks to the original algorithm, so that even someone not acquainted with the algorithm might easily get understanding of how it works.

-The repository also contains three C++ UDAFS using a variant of HyperLogLog compatible with the Druid implementation, allowing to consume/create HyperLogLog from/to Druid

- - HllDruidDistinctCount(VARBINARY)
- - HllDruidCreateSynopsis(INT)
- - HllDruidCombine(VARBINARY)

 ## Introduction